Generic Name and Formulations:

 Potentiated by strong CYP3A inhibitors (eg, boceprevir, clarithromycin, conivaptan, grapefruit juice, indinavir, itraconazole, ketoconazole, lopinavir/ritonavir, nefazodone, nelfinavir, posaconazole, ritonavir, saquinavir, telaprevir, telithromycin, voriconazole); see Adult dose.
 Avoid concomitant strong CYP3A inducers (eg, carbamazepine, rifampin, phenytoin, St. John’s Wort).
 Caution with concomitant drugs that elevate gastric pH (eg, PPIs), P-gp and ABCG2 substrates.

-Hypertension, rash, abdominal pain, fatigue, headache, dry skin, constipation, arthralgia, nausea, pyrexia, diarrhea, increased lipase, vomiting, myalgia, extremity pain; myelosuppression.
+Hypertension, rash, abdominal pain, fatigue, headache, dry skin, arterial occlusion, constipation, arthralgia, nausea, pyrexia, diarrhea, increased lipase, vomiting, myalgia, extremity pain; myelosuppression.

 Hepatic (CYP3A4, 2C8, 2D6, 3A5); 99% protein bound.